netobserv/network-observability-operator/README.md

 - It is possible to reduce the overall observed traffic by restricting or excluding interfaces via `spec.agent.ebpf.interfaces` and `spec.agent.ebpf.excludeInterfaces`.
 Note that the interface names may vary according to the CNI used.

-- The eBPF agent offers more advanced settings via [environment variables](https://github.com/netobserv/netobserv-ebpf-agent/blob/main/docs/config.md) that you can set through `spec.agent.ebpf.env`.
+- Each component offers more advanced settings via `spec.agent.ebpf.advanced`, `spec.processor.advanced`, `spec.loki.advanced` and `spec.consolePlugin.advanced`.
+The agent has [environment variables](https://github.com/netobserv/netobserv-ebpf-agent/blob/main/docs/config.md) that you can set through `spec.agent.ebpf.advanced.env`.

 #### Loki

 The `FlowCollector` resource includes configuration of the Loki client, which is used by the processor (`flowlogs-pipeline`) to connect and send data to Loki for storage.
 They impact two things: batches and retries.

-- `spec.loki.batchWait` and `spec.loki.batchSize` control the batching mechanism, ie. how often data is flushed out to Loki.
+- `spec.loki.writeBatchWait` and `spec.loki.writeBatchSize` control the batching mechanism, ie. how often data is flushed out to Loki.
 Like in the eBPF agent batching, higher values will generate fewer traffic and consume less CPU, however it will increase a bit the memory consumption of `flowlogs-pipeline`, and may increase a bit collection latency.

-- `spec.loki.minBackoff`, `spec.loki.maxBackoff` and `spec.loki.maxRetries` control the retry mechanism.
+- `spec.loki.advanced.writeMinBackoff`, `spec.loki.writeMaxBackoff` and `spec.loki.writeMaxRetries` control the retry mechanism.
 Retries may happen when Loki is unreachable or when it returns errors.
 Often, it is due to the rate limits configured on Loki server.
 When such situation occurs, it might not always be the best solution to increase rate limits (on server configuration side) or to increase retries.
 Increasing rate limits will put more pressure on Loki, so expect more memory and CPU usage, and also more traffic.
 Increasing retries will put more pressure on `flowlogs-pipeline`, as it will retain data for longer and accumulate more flows to send.
 When all the retry attempts fail, flows are simply dropped.
 Flow drops are counted in the metric `netobserv_loki_dropped_entries_total`.

 On the Loki server side, configuration differs depending on how Loki was installed, e.g. via Helm chart, Loki Operator, etc. Nevertheless, here are a couple of settings that may impact the flow processing pipeline: